 The Cary Police Department offers a free 12-week course that allows citizens to become familiar with the operations of the department, including patrol, communications, traffic, animal control, records, recruitment of new officers and crime prevention.

-The Cary School of Government provides citizens with a behind-the-scenes look at Town government.
+Cary 101 provides citizens with a behind-the-scenes look at Town government.
 Participants get the opportunity to learn how municipal government functions and the decision-making process.

 Boards and Commissions

 The Cary Town Council appoints citizens to seven volunteer boards that make recommendations to the Council on a variety of topics, including environmental issues, recreational activities, communications and technology, land use practices and more.

 See the Town of Cary's Volunteer Web page for all Town opportunities for seniors to get involved!